plan4hub/yoda/docs/MANUAL.md

 There are two options for representing sprints in GitHub, milestones or projects.
 Milestones reside at repository level and have a very tight issue integration, while projects have a more manual issue handling, but are sometimes preferred as they have the built-in Kanban board visualisation.

 A further advantage of projects is that they can reside at the organisation level (which milestones cannot).
 If sprint planning is done across several components stored into different repositories, this is a great advantage.
-Note, however, that Yoda includes a Kanban tool that allows viewing and maintenance of issues across several repositories, including the ability to sum up estimates and remaining effort across issues.
+Yoda brings it's own Kanban tool that allows viewing and maintenance of issues across several repositories, including the ability to sum up estimates and remaining effort across issues.

-Yoda Burndown supports both approaches.
-Additonal sprint data must be added either to the milestone- or project- description, depending.
+Yoda Burndown and Velocity Reports support planning across repositories based on sprint milestones.
+These , which and includes a milestone manager for keeping repository milestones in sync.
+Additonal sprint data must be added either to the milestone description.
 The additional data is the sprint start date using the a "> startdate YYYY-MM-DD" notatation.
 Further it is possible to specify "> burndownduedate YYYY-MM-DD" as the end date of a milestone (optional, otherwise milestone due date is used).
-If using projects, this is mandatory.

 Finally, a capacity for the sprint (Story Points) can be set using the "> capacity (# of story points)" notation.